tonghuikang/blog/_posts/2025-10-28-group-relative-policy-optimization.md

 \end{split}
 $$

-Let me break down this expression component by component:
+Let me break down this expression, component by component:

 **Policy** $\pi$: The policy is the large language model.
 In reinforcement learning, the policy refers to the model generating the actions.
 The large language model is generating the actions by generating tokens.